Rhizostoma pulmo

-In Asia, they are a source of bioactive compounds used in traditional food and medicine.
+In south-east Asia, rhizostome jellyfish are a source of bioactive compounds used in traditional food and medicine.
 One study indicates that washing in aqueous solutions and the separation of high molecular weight proteins from the extract, e.g., by membrane filtration, could be a way to remove possible toxic compounds from jellyfish extracts and to concentrate potentially bioactive soluble compounds.
 The potentially active soluble components may have uses as nutraceutical and cosmeceutical ingredients.